+- The team involved in the VSM exercise can be located in remote locations and they can all share a spread sheet in the cloud communicating via Hangouts or Skype.

+- All the work done is not lost at the end of the meeting and it can be updated remotely at a later stage by all process participants

+(Updated copy)

-- The team involved in the VSM exercise can be located in remote locations and can all share a spread sheet in the cloud with communication via Hangouts or Skype.
+- The team involved in the VSM exercise can be located in remote locations and they can all share a spread sheet in the cloud communicating via Hangouts or Skype.

 - All the work done is not lost at the end of the meeting and it can be updated remotely at a later stage by all process participants